-Ruth Bader Ginsburg (RGB), the phenomenal Justice of the US Supreme Court, passed away Friday evening, September 18, 2020, on Erev Rosh Hashanah.
-Hilary Helstein of The LA Jewish Film Festival organized an hour-long interview with Julie Cohen, producer of the documentary film RBG.
-I participated in her reminiscences of meetings with RGB and then rewatched the movie.
+Ruth Bader Ginsburg (RGB), the phenomenal Justice of the US Supreme Court, passed away Friday evening, September 18, 2020, on the eve of the Jewish new year, Rosh Hashanah.

-The following morning, I read Melanie Phillips’ recent post, RBG: An American Jewish justice warrior highlighting Ginsburg’s Jewish identity and how intertwined that was with her life.
-Melanie points out that while few commented on her Jewish background, the Guardian newspaper did mention her Jewish identity.
-However, Melanie writes, the paper got it all wrong.
+There were many tributes and zoom meetings recalling her life.
+Melanie Phillips wrote, RBG: An American Jewish justice warrior highlighting Ginsburg’s Jewish identity and how intertwined that was with her life.
+Melanie points out that while few commented on her Jewish background, the Guardian newspaper did mention her Jewish identity but unfortunately. the paper got it all wrong.

-In the Guardian, Godfrey Hodgson wrote: “Ruth was brought up in a Conservative Jewish tradition and learned Hebrew as a child, but abandoned her religion because she was not allowed to join a minyan (a group of men) to mourn her mother’s death when she was 17., [In 1993, President Bill] Clinton was anxious to make the Supreme Court more diverse, so Ginsburg’s Jewish religion, which she had given up 46 years earlier, may have counted for more than a lifetime of commitment.”
+“Ruth was brought up in a Conservative Jewish tradition and learned Hebrew as a child, but abandoned her religion because she was not allowed to join a minyan (a group of men) to mourn her mother’s death when she was 17…and In 1993, President Bill] Clinton was anxious to make the Supreme Court more diverse, so Ginsburg’s Jewish religion, which she had given up 46 years earlier, may have counted for more than a lifetime of commitment. (emphasis mine)

 These comments astonished people who knew that Ginsburg’s Jewish identity was never abandoned; rather, it was threaded throughout her life and work.